Qkenza/DocPointify/README.md

 1. **Patient Management** :
     - Add, update, and delete patient records.
     - Store details like name, date of birth, contact information, address and additional notes.
+    - Search for patients by name or ID.

 2. **Appointment Management** :
-   - Book and cancel appointments.
+   - Book, update and cancel appointments.
    - View all scheduled appointments in an organized list.
+   - Search for appointments by ID or date.

 3. **User Roles** :
-   - Separate login for doctors and assistants.
+   - Secure login system for users.
+   - Session-based authentication for access to the app.

-4. **Secure Login** :
+4. **Patient and Appointment Search** :
-   - Role-based access with login for enhanced security.
+   - Search for patients and appointments using flexible search queries.

 ## Technologies Used :

-- Frontend : HTML, CSS, JavaScript
+- **Frontend**: HTML, CSS, JavaScript
-- Backend : Python with Flask
+- **Backend**: Python with Flask
-- Database: MongoDB
+- **Database**: MongoDB
-- Other Tools:
+- **Other Tools**:
-    - Flask-PyMongo for database integration.
+     - Flask-PyMongo for MongoDB integration.
-    - UUID (Universally Unique Identifier) for generating unique IDs for patients and appointments.
+     - hashlib for secure password hashing.
+     - re for regular expressions in search functionality.
+     - datetime for date handling in appointment searches.

 ## Installation and Setup :